-What to see and do in Changi Airport
+What is there to do at Changi Airport for free?
+[Attractions]

 So now, what can you see and do to pass the time?
-Take your pick from the multitudes of maps available around the airport and choose from there.
-There are also machines like these that can give you suggestions on what you can do in the number of hours you have until your departure.
+Take your pick from the multitudes of free maps available around Changi Airport and choose from there.
+There are also machines like below that can give you suggestions on what you can do for the number of hours you have until your departure.
 It prints out the info on a sheet of paper.

 Changi Airport Terminal 2

 - Free to use rest areas – Transit

 NOTE: The northern wing of T2 will be fully completed by 2024.
 The below zones were still present in 2019.

 - Orchid Garden – T2 Transit Hall – 24 hours